How Netflix Can Calm the Password-Sharing Outcry

-Your mom lives in Ohio, and you moved to New York but just kept sharing the same Netflix account.
+Your mom lives in Ohio.
+You live in New York but you share a Netflix account.
 The same is true for the family whose kids are in college and for the couple living apart while one's stationed on a military base overseas.

 I see your stories.
-I feel you because I've been in the same boat.
+I feel you.
+I've been in the same boat.

 People are not happy about Netflix's move to start charging members extra fees to share accounts.
 The company's been called out for a 5-year-old tweet: "Love is sharing a password."